Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Results

 \subsection{Temperature impact on permeability hysteresis}

 In this subsection, we examine the temperature impact on permeability hysteresis.
-It is well known that capillary hysteresis within the pores is temperature-dependent.
+It is well known that capillary hysteresis within the pores is temperature-dependent \cite{neimark2000adsorption, li2014phase, barsotti2016review, barsotti2020capillary}.
+The capillary hysteresis becomes more pronounced for lower temperatures.
 For the existence of capillary condensation in the pores, we need to consider a system temperature lower than the critical temperature of the fluid in the bulk $T<T_c$.
-For lower temperatures, the capillary hysteresis becomes more pronounced.
-In our workflow, we incorporate DFT calculation results for fluid capillary hysteresis into the PNM calculations and obtain permeability hysteresis at different temperatures.
-It is worth noting that PNM calculations are based on thr assumption that all processes inside PNM are isothermal.
+Generally, the critical temperature for fluid inside a pore is lower than its critical temperature in the bulk.
+It is also known that the temperature for the existence of capillary hysteresis is lower than the critical temperature in the pore \cite{neimark2003bridging, barsotti2016review}.
+However, all these parameters are also dependent on the pore width \cite{balbuena1993theoretical, neimark2000adsorption, monson2012understanding, neimark2003bridging}.
+If we incorporate cDFT calculation results for fluid capillary hysteresis into the PNM calculations, considering pore blockage by a condensate, then the permeability hysteresis can be obtained and investigated at different temperatures.

-Figure \ref{fig:condensation_hyst} presents the results on capillary hysteresis and corresponding permeability hysteresis for carbon dioxide at temperatures T = 273~K and T = 298~K. The critical temperature for carbon dioxide is $T_c = 304.1282$~K. During our calculations, we use a randomly generated 'lin-300' sample.
-For both series of calculations, we considered carbon dioxide PVT behavior in the pore size range of 3-20~nm.
-The results indicate a direct correlation between the pressures of capillary condensation or recondensation and the corresponding permeability drop.
-Notably, that temperature increase not only reduces capillary hysteresis but also similarly changes the permeability-pressure curves.
-It means that at $T<T_c$, thermodynamic processes would impact the permeability values.
+Figure \ref{fig:condensation_hyst} presents the results on capillary hysteresis and corresponding permeability hysteresis for carbon dioxide at temperatures T = 273~K and T = 298~K. The critical temperature for carbon dioxide is T$_c$ = 304.1282~K. During our calculations, we use a randomly generated 'uni-500' sample.
+For both series of calculations, we considered carbon dioxide PVT behavior in the pore size range of 3--30~nm.
+The results indicate a direct correlation between the pressures of capillary hysteresis and the corresponding pressures of permeability hysteresis.
 Similar to capillary hysteresis behavior with temperature, lower temperatures enhance the permeability hysteresis.
-Our findings reveal that temperature influences only the pressure at which permeability drops occur, but it does not change the magnitude of the permeability drop.
+It means that at $T<T_c$, thermodynamic processes would impact the permeability of the sample.
+Our findings reveal that temperature influences only the pressure at which a permeability drop occurs, but it does not change the magnitude of the permeability drop.
 The value of the permeability drop is probably controlled only by sample geometry.